 Travel Nevada Pro Tip

 Getting prepped and ready to roll out into rural Nevada for the very first time can sometimes feel like a mission to the moon.
 You’re headed into some deliciously remote countryside that’s sure to unlock an echelon of freedom you may not know exists, but it also means this: if you don’t bring something, you’ll most likely have to live without it for the next few days.
-(Not many Walmarts or REIs out there in Austin or Tonopah, guys.)
-But once you’ve got your pack list dialed in, the whole adventuring into Nevada’s backcountry thing can steadily operate on good ol’ autopilot for awhile.
-Only you know what you need to be comfortable on the road, but here are some tried-and-true items to make your pack list foolproof:
+Only you know what you need to be comfortable on (and off) the road, but here are some tried-and-true items to make your pack list foolproof:

 - Headlamp, flashlight, and maybe even a solar lantern or two

 - Camping stove of your choice and the corresponding fuel

 - Sleeping stuff: pillows, blankets, comforters — whether it’s for your tent or the back of your rig (Plastic storage bins are good for these, too)

 - Towels (If you’re going hot springing, bring robes, too)

 - Cooler and snack box